skupperproject/skupper-website/input/index.md

     <h2>Multi-site application networking for Kubernetes</h2>

     <p>Skuba connects services from multiple Kubernetes clusters to a
-      secure Layer 7 network.
+      secure Layer 7 interconnect.
 It works with any IP network topology, including subnets behind firewalls or NAT, so you can host your services anywhere.</p>

     <div>
       <h3>Level up your networking with</h3>

       <ul>
+        <li>Interconnection among multiple clusters, data centers, and regions</li>
-        <li>Transparent TCP and HTTP communication across IP network boundaries</li>
+        <li>Transparent TCP and HTTP communication across public and private IP networks</li>
         <li>Dynamic HTTP load balancing that responds to changes in service capacity</li>
         <li>Centralized network administration and easy cluster onboarding</li>
+        <li>New communication powers: multicast and cost-based routing</li>
       </ul>
     </div>
   </div>